opengovsg/engineering-practices/README.md

 This directory contains the engineering practices that are observed at the Open Government Products division of the Singapore Government.

+This repository is intended to be a living, breathing document that evolves as the organisation grows.
+All OGP engineers are welcome to make contributions or propose changes, by filing a pull request using the Request For Comment (RFC) template available in this repository.

-Practices are in place for the following areas of software engineering:
+Practices are currently in place for the following areas:

 ## Developer Environment